Financial-Times/dotcom-reliability-kit/packages/errors/README.md

 throw new UpstreamServiceError('Content could not be fetched');
 ```

+The HTTP status code defaults to a [502](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/502).
+This indicates that while connecting to an upstream service, your system has received a response that it cannot serve to an end user.

 You can alternatively construct an upstream service error with a data object.
 You can use any of the properties defined in [`HttpError`](#httperror) and [`OperationalError`](#operationalerror):

 ```js